DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 The maximum amount you may be eligible to borrow is:

 * $finance_maintenanceloan_withparents$ if you live at home with your parents
-* $finance_maintenanceloan_notwithparentsoutsidelondon$ if you live away from your parents, out of London
+* $finance_maintenanceloan_notwithparentsoutsidelondon$ if you live away from home and are studying outside of London
-* $finance_maintenanceloan_notwithparentsinsidelondon$ if you live away from your parents, in London
+* $finance_maintenanceloan_notwithparentsinsidelondon$ if you live away from home and are studying in London
-* $finance_maintenanceloan_oversixty$ if you're 60 years or over on the first day of the academic year of your course
+* $finance_maintenanceloan_oversixty$ if you're 60 years or over on the first day of the first academic year of your course

 $student-finance-calculator$